garretaserra/liceu/README.md

 Afterwards hover over the wanted seat inspect it by right click -> inspect.
 Each seat is a \<div\> element with an id.
 The id is the seatId used to identify the wanted seats.

 ## Running
-Simply run `python script.py` of if OS is windows you can also execute the bot.bat file
+Simply run `python script.py` or if the OS is windows you can also execute the bot.bat file